 For a number of years now Jaqueline has been increasingly focused on capturing the beauty and diversity the wetlands and farmlands near where she lives.
 “The wetlands are very sensitive, and because of development and climate change, these spaces are disappearing.
 I love these places and I hope that when someone sees one of my paintings, just maybe they will stop and realize how it is important to preserve what is left of our natural and wild lands.”

 Jaqueline regularly travels and paints throughout the western states.
-Recently she spent over 2 months painting her way across America – from Oregon to New York, along the eastern seaboard, then back across the south and southwest and up the California coast.
+Several years ago she spent over 2 months painting her way across America – from Oregon to New York, along the eastern seaboard, then back across the south and southwest and up the California coast.

-She studied drawing, painting, design and photography at Lane Community College and has continued her art education through workshops and lessons from nationally known artists that include Jeanne Dobie, Carla O’Connor, Frank LaLumia and Gene Costanza.
+She has studied drawing, painting, design and photography at Lane Community College and has continued her art education through workshops and lessons from nationally known artists that include Jeanne Dobie, Carla O’Connor, Frank LaLumia, Gene Costanza and Jill Carver.

 In 2012, her painting “Wetlands Forest” won 2nd Place at the Expressions West Juried Exhibition at the Coos Art Museum, Coos Bay, Oregon.
-Jaqueline participated in the Pacific Northwest Plein Air Exhibition and Paint Out in Hood River, Oregon, in 2013 and 2014.
-In 2014 her painting, December Solstice Sky was accepted into the American Impressionists Society National Juried Exhibition.
-In March of 2017 her painting, Road to the Refuge will be part of the first American Impressionists Society Small Works Showcase in California.
+Jaqueline has participated in the Pacific Northwest Plein Air Exhibition and Paint Out in Hood River, Oregon.
+She has had work in the American Impressionists Society National Juried Exhibition and in the American Impressionists Society Small Works Showcase.

 She currently shows her work at Vistra Framing and Gallery in Eugene, Oregon.